fmaste/Haskell/doc/extension/TypeFamilies.md

 ## Associated Data Families

+Type families come in different flavors but ***associated data families*** are a rather natural generalization of Haskell’s existing type classes so we are explaining them first.

 Imagine you want to build a generic map library where its representation depends on the key type used.
 An specialized map of integer values can be made more efficient in terms of space and time than a type-invariant parametric